 TIP 4 CENTER YOUR MAIN AND SECONDARY FURNITURE PIECES ON SOMETHING

 It’s important to CENTER your main pieces based on what they’re facing or what they’re against.
 For example:

-- If the furniture is against a window (below), it should be PERFECTLY centered on the window.
+- If the furniture is against a window (below), it should be PERFECTLY centred on the window.
 This also applies to wall spaces, as long as the wall space doesn’t extend ridiculously far or into another space

 BTW, the blog post links will be SUPER HELPFUL to read and I’ll include a summary of them at the end for you to refer to so you don’t have to bounce around too much.

 This is a HARD one to explain.
 You know how humans have bubbles, that space around us that we don’t want intruded on (unless it’s Ryan Gosling, he can burst my bubble any day)?
 Well, the main pieces in a room AND the focal point have bubbles too and they need their own air space.
-When the edges of furniture pieces overlap each other, a room looks crowded and not well laid-out.
+When the edges of furniture pieces overlap each other, a room looks crowded and not well laid out.
 And sometimes, even a few inches one way or another can make it or break it (that’s what she said).

 In this next photo, look at the right-hand corner of the hearth and how it relates to the sectional (the end closest to the fireplace).

 You can see how the sectional doesn’t OVERLAP the fireplace’s ‘zone’.
 If the sectional were 6″+ forward (closer to the coffee table), it would overlap the fireplace’s bubble.
 In fact, let’s just look at that…